m000/dtracker/README.md

 make -C support -f makefile.pin
 ```

 **libdft:** The modified libdft is packed as a submodule of DataTracker.
 You need to disable Git's certificate checking to successfully retrieve it.
-Because libdft does not use [Pin's makefile infrastructure][pin-makefile] you need to set ``PIN_HOME`` environment variable before compiling it.
+Because libdft does not use [Pin's makefile infrastructure][pin-makefile] you need to set ``PIN_ROOT`` environment variable before compiling it.
+E.g.:

 ```
-export PIN_HOME=$(pwd)/pin
+export PIN_ROOT=$(pwd)/pin
 GIT_SSL_NO_VERIFY=true git submodule update --init make support-libdft
 ```